unioslo/pg-iam/README.md

 - create capabilities, criteria for obtaining them, use them in access tokens
 - specify the scope of the capabilities
 - data integrity and consistency, immutable columns wherever possible
-- audit log on all updates
+- audit log on all inserts, updates, and deletes
-- use SQL functions to get authorization related information for simplified application development
+- SQL functions for simplified application development

 # Usage